RakhithJK/spyder-ide-spyder-wiki/User-plugins.md

 Spyder capabilities can be enhanced by installing plugins.
 There are currently two plugin types:

 * **UI plugins**: These plugins add a new pane or a new menu action.
-Examples are the Pylint, Profiler and Breakpoint plugins, which are shippêd with spyder by default.
+Examples are Pylint, Profiler and Breakpoint plugins, which are shippêd with spyder by default.
 * **IO plugins**: With these plugins Spyder can learn to load and save different file formats from the variable explorer

 Some plugins are developed by core developers and can be found on github: